JapArt/axotly/README.md

 ## Why Axotly?

-Axotly is different.

-We try to use the simplicity of curl, with the structure and assertions needed for real API testing.
+This is a personal project aimed to use the simplicity of curl, with the structure and assertions needed for real API testing.

 ### Core Principles